The White House is developing a plan to require most foreign travelers to the U.S.A. to be fully vaccinated against COVID-19, Reuters reports.

 There is no announced timeline for when the vaccine requirement may go into effect or other travel restrictions will lift.

-As always, keep following WDWNT for all of your Disney Parks news, and for the absolute latest, follow WDW News Today on Twitter, Facebook, and Instagram.
+For the latest Disney Parks news and info, follow WDW News Today on Twitter, Facebook, and Instagram.